gvko/transaction-syncing-service/NOTES.md

 transactions, I have skipped the implementation in the PoC service for this logic, based on certain considerations and the limited scope of the task.
 This logic can be approached in different ways.
-Since simple transactions are not indexed, we can iterate over blocks (from genesis to latest or in a given range of blocks) and check whether they contain transactions for the given address.
-The `hash` column in the transactions table is unique, so when indexing txs for a given account, we can handle the scenario of duplicate txs and not store them.
+Since simple transactions are not indexed, we can either (1) iterate over blocks (from genesis to latest or in a given range of blocks) and check whether they contain transactions for the given address, (2) use some kind of an off-chain index (e.g. etherscan.io) or (3) build an indexer ourselves (which we kind of are doing right now).

+The `hash` column in
+the transactions table is unique, so when indexing txs for a given account, we can handle the scenario of duplicate txs and not store them.